cashtokens/cashtokens/stakeholders.md

 > The Bitcoin Cash Podcast wholeheartedly supports the November lock-in and May implementation [[...]](https://bitcoincashpodcast.com/blog/chip-endorsement-may-2023)
 >
 > —<cite>Jeremy Ellingham, [Bitcoin Cash Podcast](https://bitcoincashpodcast.com/)</cite>

+> This proposal makes two novel contributions to Bitcoin Cash.
+First, it elucidates that fungible and non-fungible tokens should be cryptocurrency primitives rather than applications.
+And second, it shows how these primitives can be introduced with a minimally disputive change to the protocol.
+The implications are nothing less than revolutionary.
+Stablecoins, prediction markets and other applications will be able to operate with the high throughput and low cost that Bitcoin Cash has already demonstrated.
+If Bitcoin Cash is to become world money then we must adopt this CHIP.
+>
+> -<cite>Richard Brady, [Coinbooth](https://coinbooth.io)</cite>